bynect/bflc/docs/README.md

 GAS assembly syntax is set by default.
 The Validation and Folding passes are enabled by default.
 `flibc` is set when neither `fwrite` or `fread` are set.

+## History

+A very early and incomplete implementation of the project can be found on the `early` branch of this repository.

 ## Contributing